 Learn more about the basics of cancer screening.

-Mammography is the best tool doctors have to screen healthy women for breast cancer, as it has been shown to lower deaths from breast cancer.
-Like any medical test, mammography involves risks, such as additional testing and anxiety if the test falsely shows a suspicious finding; this is called a false-positive.
-Up to 10% to 15% of the time, mammography will not see an existing cancer, called a "false-negative" result.
+Mammography is the best tool doctors have to screen healthy people for breast cancer, as it has been shown to lower deaths from the disease.
+Like any medical test, mammography involves risks, such as the possibility of additional testing and anxiety if the test falsely shows a suspicious finding, called a "false-positive" result.
+Up to 10% to 15% of the time, mammography will not show an existing cancer, called a "false-negative" result.

 Other breast cancer screening methods

-Women at moderate risk of breast cancer, for example, those with precancerous changes on a biopsy, can talk with the doctor about whether MRI screening should be considered.
+Women at moderate risk of breast cancer, such as women with precancerous changes on a biopsy or mutations in other genes that increase risk of breast cancer, can talk with their doctor about whether MRI screening should be considered.

-Ultrasound or MRI may also be used for women with a suspicious breast finding on physical examination or mammography.
-If a lump or mass is found during a physical examination, further testing may be needed, even if the mammogram is reported to be normal.
-Women are encouraged to talk with their doctor about the method of screening recommended for them and how often screening is needed.
+Ultrasound and/or MRI may also be used for a suspicious breast finding on physical examination or mammography.
+Studies have shown mammography combined with whole breast ultrasound may find slightly more breast cancers than mammography alone in women with dense breasts.
+If a lump or mass is found during a physical examination, further testing with ultrasound or mammography may be needed.

-The U.S. Preventive Services Task Force (USPSTF) recommends that women ages 50 to 74 have mammography every two years.
+The U.S. Preventive Services Task Force (USPSTF) recommends that women ages 50 to 74 have mammography every 2 years.
 They recommend that mammography be considered in women ages 40 to 49 after evaluating the risks and benefits of this test with a doctor.

-The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs.
+It explains what changes or medical problems breast cancer can cause.
+Use the menu to choose a different section to read in this guide.